 1.)
 Establish a Nighttime Routine

-With both boys, we tried to establish a clear nighttime routine early on.
+We tried our best to establish a clear nighttime routine early on.
 With our first, we sort of played it by ear (re: we had no idea what we were doing), and didn’t get into a bath, story, massage, jammies routine until he was a couple of months old.
-With our second, we naturally fell into an early nighttime routine because of his big brother.
+The second time around we naturally fell into an early nighttime routine because of his big brother.

 When C was just a few weeks old, we started to do bath time together with the boys.
 A would be in the big tub and C in the infant tub.
 It helped reaffirm a natural addition to A’s already established nighttime routine.
 For C, it provided him a routine early on in his newborn weeks that he didn’t even go through any phase of “witching hour” or any excessive crying in the evening!
 The duo-bedtime routine also helped both my husband and I ease into tackling bedtime with a newborn and a toddler.